scottslusher/Portfolio-Builder/README.md

     Companies within the materials sector provide the raw material needed for other sectors to function.
 This includes the mining companies that provide gold, zinc, and copper, and forestry companies that provide wood.
 Companies that are not typically associated with materials but are in the sector include container and packaging companies such as the Intertape Polymer Group, a company that produces tape.

 ---
+## Historical Prices: 5 Year Data Price Trend

+The Historical Price Plot shows the last five years of stock prices of all 15 chosen stocks based on the sectors the user has chosen.

+---

 ## Efficient Frontier